mintty/mintty/wiki/Tips.md

 Use your preferred configuration directory, e.g.
 * `cp -rl noto-emoji/png/128 "$APPDATA"/mintty/emojis/noto`
 * `cp -rl noto-emoji/png/128 /usr/share/mintty/emojis/noto`

+### Quick Guide to emoji installation ###

+In the cygwin or MSYS2 mintty packages, the emoji download and deployment scripts are installed in /usr/share/mintty/emojis, so do this for a common all-users deployment of the emojis listed at Unicode.org and the flags emojis:
+* `cd /usr/share/mintty/emojis`
+* `./getemojis -d`
+* `./getflags -de`

+You may also use the scripts for deployment in your preferred config directory.

+To deploy in your personal local resource folder:
+* `mkdir -p ~/.config//mintty/emojis; cd ~/.config/mintty/emojis`
+* `/usr/share/mintty/emojis/getemojis -d`
+* `/usr/share/mintty/emojis/getflags -de`

+To deploy in your personal common resource folder (shared e.g. by cygwin/MSYS2):
+* `mkdir -p "$APPDATA"/mintty/emojis; cd "$APPDATA"/mintty/emojis`
+* `/usr/share/mintty/emojis/getemojis -d`
+* `/usr/share/mintty/emojis/getflags -de`

 ## Searching in the text and scrollback buffer ##